This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Step 3: Measure everything out into one bowl except the water.

-Step 4: Start following the recipe and get ready for the best soul food candied yams you’ve ever made.
+Step 4: Follow the recipe and prepare for the best soul food candied yams you've ever made.

-I’m ecstatic about how these candied yams turned out!
-They are ideal for your thanksgiving meal, potluck, or family gathering since they’re a perfect addition to any dinner.
+I'm ecstatic about how these candied yams turned out!
+They're ideal for your Thanksgiving meal, potluck, or family gathering, and they're a perfect addition to any dinner.
 I hope you enjoy them as much as my family does.
 If you make them, please leave a comment and star rating below.
 I would love to hear from you!

 Southern Candied Yams